-Alternatively, a weekly list of applications with local agent details is published on the Council's website, which provides useful contacts.
+Alternatively, a weekly list of applications with local ag nt tails is publish d on th Council's website, which provides useful contacts.
 You may also know someone who has carried out similar work to their property and is able to recommend someone to assist you.